Ada-Developers-Academy/core-about-ada/tools-and-communication/creating-videos.instructor.md

 1. Record the lesson making edits as needed
 1. Upload the video lessons to [panopto](https://adaacademy.hosted.panopto.com/Panopto/Pages/Sessions/List.aspx#folderID=%22bf8fa6c1-e3d3-46b2-b3f9-accb01698ec1%22)
 1. Create a playlist (even for a 1 video lesson) and attach videos to it.
       - Check the videos in the playlist to verify the order please!
 2. Place the embedded iframe for the playlist into the learn lesson.
 3. Git-add-commit and learn publish the lesson
 4. Watch at least a bit of each video, just to make SURE you didn't make a mistake 😊
 5. Mark the lesson as done in the airtable.

+## Suggested Panopto Organization

+Organize a folder based on the repository the lessons are for (Core Unit 1 for example).
+Inside that folder create a folder for each unit (square in learn) and the videos for that unit and their playlists go into it.
+This makes it a bit easier to move things around in Panopto and it mirrors the Learn organization for newcomers.

+It would likely be a good idea to create a folder outside of a cohort to semi-permanently host the videos.
+Currently we are using the C16 folder in Panopto.
+Luckily folders and files are easy to move or copy in Panopto.

 ## Questions To Answer Over Time